Crowducate/crowducate-platform/README.md

 Great, so please contribute!
 Current roadmap:
 1. Improving the creation of the multiple choice quiz (creator should choose how many possible answers to post + how many are the correct answers)
 2. Commenting function for change requests (why did I send this change request; why did declined the change request, etc.)
-3. Add names to profiles
+3. Add names to profiles/registration